peterkuma/ds-format/docs/master/index.md

 ## About

-**ds-format is an open source program, a Python package and a storage format which provides an interface for reading and writing NetCDF files, as well as its own data file format.
+**ds-format is an open source program, a Python package and a storage format which provides an interface for reading and writing NetCDF and HDF5 files, as well as its own data file format.
 The data format and interface are simpler alternatives to other more complex interfaces and formats, while supporting most of the same essential functions.**

 ds-format defines a structure storing data along with metadata, similar to [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) and [HDF](https://www.hdfgroup.org).
-It supports a subset of functionality of NetCDF and is compatible with most existing NetCDF datasets and the [CF Conventions](https://cfconventions.org/), if the necessary attributes are defined in the dataset.
+It supports a subset of functionality of NetCDF and is compatible with most existing NetCDF and HDF5 datasets and the [CF Conventions](https://cfconventions.org/), if the necessary attributes are defined in the dataset.